jenkinsci/peass-ci-plugin/README.md

 To install the latest Peass-CI to your Jenkins installation, you may either upload it through the website (Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin) or stop Jenkins, copy `target/peass-ci.hpi` to `~/.jenkins/plugins` (or wherever your Jenkins home is) and restart Jenkins.
 Afterwards, when configuring your project, the `measure`-step is available.

+# Funding

+The creation of this project was funded by the research project "PermanEnt" by the Federal Ministry of Education and Research of Germany.

 # License

 Peass-CI is **licensed** under the **[MIT License]** and **[AGPL License]**.
 This means you can use Peass-CI under the conditions of one of these licenses, but future forks might choose to only continue using one of these licenses.